wohaco/despace/venera_11_12.md

 The study of optical spectra revealed a wide absorption band, which has not yet been identified with known gases.

-The Venera 12’s x-ray fluorescence spectrometer measured cloud particles at an altitude of 64 to 49 km, and then failed to withstand the high ambient temperature.
+The Venera 12’s x‑ray fluorescence spectrometer measured cloud particles at an altitude of 64 to 49 km, and then failed to withstand the high ambient temperature.
 It did not find sulfur in cloud inclusions (at the upper detection threshold < 0.1 mg/m³), but found chlorine (0.43 ± 0.06 mg/m³).
 Also, with its help, it was possible to completely eliminate mercury at a concentration of up to one billionth ([EVN‑018](venus.md)).

 During the descent at an altitude of 32 to 2 km, Venera 11 and Venera 12 registered a large number of electromagnetic pulses similar to distant thunderstorms on Earth ([EVN‑012](venus.md)).
 The activity was higher in the case of Venera 11 than in the case of Venera 12, and the intensity decreased toward the surface.
 After landing, Venera 11 did not register such pulses, but one intense burst was noted by Venera 12 already on the surface.
 The microphones were in saturation mode due to aerodynamic noise during descent and did not register acoustic noise on the surface.

 The Venera 11 nephelometer measured cloud particles during the descent, and its results confirmed the homogeneity of the cloud layers ([EVN‑016](venus.md)).
 The main cloud layer was localized between 51 and 48 km, with fog underneath.
-Photometric measurements confirmed that only 3 − 6% of sunlight reaches the surface, and intense Rayleigh scattering in a dense atmosphere greatly impairs visibility.
+Photometric measurements confirmed that only 3 − 6 % of sunlight reaches the surface, and intense Rayleigh scattering in a dense atmosphere greatly impairs visibility.
 The horizon was visible at surface level, but details of the landscape were rapidly disappearing in an orange haze.
 There was no sun disk to be seen, the light of the Sun almost uniformly flooding the misty sky ([EVN‑013](venus.md)).

 **Measurements on the surface** ([EVN‑006](venus.md)).